Admissible anytime-valid sequential inference must rely on nonnegative martingales: Preliminaries

 In other words the aforementioned confidence sets satisfy property \ref{L1:1'} for $A_t := \1_{\theta \notin \CI_t}$.

-Since its inception 75 years ago, the field of sequential analysis has devoted much effort to constructing anytime-valid $p$-values for testing and confidence sequences for estimation.
-Underlying the construction of these objects in a variety of works, one often finds the repeated use of Ville's inequality for nonnegative supermartingales (NSMs).
-We will show that this is not a coincidence: we prove that NSMs underlie all admissible constructions for performing anytime-valid sequential inference.
+There has been much recent effort to constructing p-processes for testing and confidence sequences for estimation.
+Underlying the construction of these objects in a variety of works, one often finds the repeated use of Ville's inequality for nonnegative supermartingales; see \citet{howard_exponential_2018} for a thorough survey.
+We will show that this is not a coincidence: we prove that nonnegative martingales underlie all admissible constructions for performing anytime-valid sequential inference.

-To make these claims more formal, and especially to handle composite hypothesis testing, we need to clarify what the probability $\Pr$ means in the above definitions even further, and we do so next.
+To make these claims more formal, and especially to handle composite hypothesis testing, we need to clarify what the probability $\Pr$ means in the above definitions, and we do so next.